Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

  - Always set `warnings.warn(stacklevel=...)` to the right value (at least 2).
  - Be descriptive of what "deprecated" means.
  - Be descriptive of what the replacement is.
- - Always indicate since when it is deprected / the replacement is available.
+ - Always indicate since when it is deprecated / the replacement is available.
  - Don't be afraid to use multiple line strings.